2igosha/thunderbird-openpgp-exchange/README.md

 # Patch for Thunderbird to handle broken OpenPGP messages

 This patch modifies the code that is supposed to detect broken OpenPGP messages.
-If you are getting blank messages with attachments named "encrypted.asc" and "PGPMIME version identification", and the MIME source also include a part of type "multipart/alternative", this patch will help.
+If you are getting blank messages with attachments named "encrypted.asc" and "PGPMIME version identification", and the MIME source also includes a part of type "multipart/alternative", this patch will help.

 The patch utility should be applied at -p5 (that is, removing the 5 leading directory names), or just by manually editing two files in the archive "omni.ja" that comes with your Thunderbird distribution.
 You need to unpack "omni.ja" with 7-zip or Windows unzip feature, apply the patch and then zip it back.
 There are just a few lines to be modified in two files: